KerrieAbrams/D287/README.md

 Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.

 #### Changes:
+>src/resources/templates: created aboutpage.html and added "About Us" content

+>java/com.example.demo/controllers: created AboutPageController.java and added a controller class that maps to the aboutpage

+>mainscreen.html line 21: added navigation to the aboutpage
 </details>

 <details>